lynnfaraday/aresmush.com/tutorials/config/plugins.md

 * Remove its code.
 Everything is still loaded.
 * Remove fields from the database.
 All the data is still stored.
 * Remove its web pages.
 You can still access them if you manually type in the address.
+* Remove it from the web portal menu.
+You must [edit your menu configuration](/tutorials/config/website.html#changing-the-navbar) yourself.

 In other words, the plugin is still there - it's just hidden from casual inspection.